NOAA-GSL/ExascaleWorkflowSandbox/docs/configuration.rst

    * - ``partition``
      - string
      - None
-     - Scheduler partition/queue to use (Slurm only)
+     - Scheduler partition to use (Slurm only)
    * - ``queue``
      - string
      - None